The Suzuki Foundation

 ●Grants for theme-based project assignments

-We also finance projects that concentrate the combined intellect of researchers in finding solutions of high priority concerns such as global environmental conservation and natural energy resource saving.
-Since the start of our financial aid in 2003, we have financed 23 projects including the "Development of Smart Pseudoelastic Material with Organosuperelasticity" which amount to 219,310,000 yen to date (as of 1 April 2017).
+We also finance projects that concentrate the combined intellect of researchers in finding solutions of high priority concerns such as global environmental conservation, natural energy resource saving, and automated driving.
+Since the start of our financial aid in 2003, we have financed 29 projects including the "Cooperative Automated Driving Technique based on Mutual Understanding between Automated Driving System and Human Operator." which amount to 277,740,000 yen to date (as of 1 April 2019).

 ●Grants for further development of findings and for overseas training of researchers